GoranButkovic/Euler_forward/README.md

 ${\dot {\eta }}=J\nabla _{\eta }H$

-The semi-implicit Euler method is a canonical transformation, i.e. it obays the invariance of the Poisson brackets and is governed by the Poisson bracket differential equation:
+The semi-implicit Euler method is a canonical transformation, i.e. it obeys the invariance of the Poisson brackets and is governed by the Poisson bracket differential equation:

 $\dot\eta=\(\eta,H\)$ with $H$ being the Hamiltonian and $\(,\) being the Poisson brackets.